-Associate Priest of E. and W. Tilbury and Linford; and also of Corringham and Fobbing
+Associate Priest (house for duty) of E. and W. Tilbury and Linford; and also of Corringham and Fobbing

 Location: East and West Tilbury and Linford